dwyl/learn-daydream-and-nightmare/README.md

 ![image](https://cloud.githubusercontent.com/assets/16775804/24113044/57cb6eb2-0d93-11e7-8973-bc82cfbe7519.png)

-- This takes you to the giphy page which is where we want to end this test.
+- This test is only a short one and so having clicked on the giphy link and having arrived on the giphy #nightmare page we are ready to end the recording.
 To do this, stop the recording by clicking on the green camera symbol.
-It will now turn black again to show that it has ceased recording.
-There will be a blue notification there which tells you that you've recorded a script.
+It will turn black to show recording has ended.
+You will see a blue notification which indicates that you've recorded a script:

 ![image](https://cloud.githubusercontent.com/assets/16775804/24113514/f279fdf6-0d94-11e7-82d9-2d55e40c8405.png)

-- To see the script (the bit of code you'll need to use in your project for the test), click on the camera symbol.
-Now copy this code and paste it into a blank file in your project.
+- Click this to see the recorded script (the bit of code you'll need to use in your project for the test).
+Copy and paste this code into a new file in your project.

 ### Turning the Daydream script into a Nightmare test